c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/6_Kernel.md

 	outer=3
 ```

-For this example two images stored as Geo-Tiff at the users “results” directory are used to calculate two textures and the Laplace edge detection.
-External images must be stacked and stored in the working directory ([Compile](4_Compile.md)) before they can be processed.
+For this example two images stored as Geo-Tiff at the users “results” directory are used to calculate a normalized texture and the Laplace edge detection.
+External images must be stacked and stored in the working directory ([compile](4_Compile.md)) before they can be processed.
 The new name “period” is assigned to call the kernel process.
 The process returns the textures using a 5x5 pixel kernel and the edge detection result with a 3:1 enhancement.

 -----